modfun/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-A-Sketch
-The Odin Project demonstrating  DOM manipulation skills in JavaScript
+  The Odin Project's challenge to create something akin to sketchpad or etch a sketch demonstrating DOM manipulation skills in JavaScript.